-Unless otherwise indicated, all information in this prospectus assumes the following:

-- a 2 for 11 reverse split of our common stock to be completed before the closing of this offering; and - the underwriters do not exercise their option to purchase up to 600,000 additional shares of our common stock to cover over-allotments, if any.
+Unless otherwise indicated, all information in this prospectus assumes the underwriters do not exercise their option to purchase up to 600,000 additional shares of our common stock to cover over-allotments, if any.

 SUMMARY FINANCIAL DATA

 The following summary financial data for the years ended December 31, 1999 through 2003 have been derived from our audited financial statements.
 This information is only a summary and should be read together with the financial statements and the notes to those statements appearing elsewhere in this prospectus and the information under "Selected financial data" and "Management's discussion and analysis of financial condition and results of operations."